OblivionCloudControl/transit-gateway-lab/README.md

 - Select your Dev instances (studentxx-dev-instance) and click Start Session

 - In Terminal Session window for Test Instance, now you can test the internet reachability via following shell commands:
-  - Test the connect to the Internet:
+  - Test the connection to the Internet:
     - ping 1.1.1.1
     - links https://www.checkmyip.com
     - NOTE: The Public IP Address displayed would be the NAT-GW from Egress VPC.
-  - Test the connect to the Prod VPC:
+  - Test the connection to the Prod VPC:
     - ping \<ip\> (lookup IP of studentxx-prod-instance in EC2 Management Console)
-  - Test the connect to the Shared VPC:
+  - Test the connection to the Shared VPC:
     - ping \<ip\> (lookup IP of studentxx-shared-instance in EC2 Management Console)

 As you can see it does not work.
 We need to setup Transit Gateway, so the first step is to create a Transit Gateway